dk4software/bc-stencil-theme/README.md

-# Local dev environment for Bigcommerce: Stencil
+# Local dev environment for Bigcommerce

 ## Steps to setup